Canooq

 Read this before interviews and your first job.

-Many French newcomers do not struggle because of skills.
+Many newcomers do not struggle because of skills.
 They struggle because Canadian workplace communication can be less direct, more process-oriented, and more reference-driven than expected.

 Communication style